 With the Great Minds initiative, we want to reach out to outstanding young research talent in the countries of central and eastern Europe, the Middle East and Africa.
-We are inviting qualified students to apply for an internship at IBM Research in Zurich (Switzerland) or Haifa (Israel) in 2013 and to take this opportunity to work at world-class industrial IT research centers.
+We are inviting qualified students to apply for an internship at one of the IBM Research Laboratories in Zurich, Nairobi or Johannesburg in 2019 and to take this opportunity to work at world-class industrial IT research centers.

 The design of the competition will keep your efforts to a minimum.
 There are only two simple steps.
 First, please publicize the initiative using the posters and flyers we will supply to you.
-Second, you will need to receive the students’ applications and forward those of suitable candidates to the IBM University Relations representative in your country, together with a letter of recommendation by 21 December 2012.
+Second, you will need to receive the students’ applications and forward those of suitable candidates to the IBM University Relations representative in your country, together with a letter of recommendation, by 4 March 2019.

 Your letter of recommendation should state your personal view why the particular student is a strong candidate for this competition.
 Besides technical skills and talent, we would appreciate it if you also addressed the student’s creativity, perseverance, teamwork, and enthusiasm about his or her field.

-The competition is open to any full-time student enrolled in a Master’s or PhD program in computer science, electrical engineering, physics, software engineering, industrial engineering and service science at the time of application.
+The competition is open to any full-time student enrolled in a Master’s program in Artificial Intelligence, Applied Mathematics, Computer Science, Electrical Engineering, Machine Learning, Life Sciences, Physics, Software Engineering or Service Science at the time of application.
 IBM is an equal-opportunity employer and encourages applications from both genders as well as minority groups.
-Students must have a solid command of the English language in both written and spoken form.
+Students must have a solid command of both written and spoken English.
 Applicants must submit their current CV and a brief position paper as described here.

 An IBM committee will choose the winners at its discretion.
-The internships will start in 2013 on a mutually agreed date.
-IBM will pay the winners a travel allowance as well as compensation that covers adequately the cost of living in Switzerland or in Israel, respectively.
+The internships will start in 2019 on a mutually agreed date.
+IBM will pay the winners a travel allowance as well as compensation that covers adequately the cost of living in Switzerland, Kenya or South Africa, respectively.
 IBM will also obtain the necessary visa and work permits for the successful candidates.

 Thank you very much for supporting this initiative.
 In doing so, you are giving your brightest students an opportunity that could significantly boost their future career prospects.